I am trying on my ghost suit.

 Thus the sitter sits, for hours, in an etiolated Bergsonian present.
 And an imprint of him or her emerges from the process, a material, stubbornly resistant knot in time.
 Paintings, like the sitters they represent, are fields of mild resistance.
 In the words of Veronese, hauled before the Inquisition to account for his burlesque representation of the Last Supper, I do not defend it, but I thought it was right.

 Veronica de Viggiani keeps asking me how it feels, standing here in my suit.
+How does it feel now? she says.
 So I consider how it feels.

 What is the function of a suit?
 People wear them to work, or to funerals and weddings.
 They are themselves buried in them, married in them, sacked in them.
 They do traffic with the World in them.